Keeping your indoor cat happy

 - Climbing places: Your house may already provide climbing opportunities on furniture, shelves or cabinets, but you may also want to have climbing areas specifically for your cat, such as a cat tree.
 You can buy cat trees at most pet supply stores, or research online how to make your own.

-- Cat perches: Cats are natural-born sun worshippers.
+- Cat perches: Cats love to bathe in sunbeams!
 Giving your cat access to several windows will give her the opportunity to both sunbathe and watch the world from the safety of your home.
 If you have narrow windowsills, consider installing a cat perch on several windows so your kitty has a place to stretch out and enjoy the view.
 Shelves made especially for this purpose can be purchased at most pet supply stores, or you can research online how to build your own.

-- Hiding places: Most cats love to hide.
-Providing your feline friend with fun hiding places is easy and does not have to cost a dime!
-Most cats will be thrilled to have a cardboard box or paper grocery bag to hide in.
+- Hiding places: Most cats love to hide, and providing hiding places can be easy and inexpensive.
+Cardboard boxes or paper grocery bags can serve as places for your feline to hide and play.
 If you prefer, you can purchase a kitty tent, condo or tunnel at a pet supply store, or figure out how to make one at home.